calestini/retrosheet/README.md

 A project to parse [retrosheet](https://www.retrosheet.org) baseball data in python.
 All data contained at Retrosheet site is copyright © 1996-2003 by Retrosheet.
 All Rights Reserved.

+  _The information used here was obtained free of charge from and is copyrighted by Retrosheet.
+Interested parties may contact Retrosheet at "www.retrosheet.org"_

 ## Motivation

 The motivation behind this project is to enhance python-based baseball analytics, from data collection to advanced predictive modeling techniques.